 Is My Child Ready for Piano Lessons?
 A Guide for Parents

-If you have a young, curious child, you might have wondered, Should I sign them up for piano lessons?
-Maybe you’ve heard about the “window of neuroplasticity” and dream of raising a musical prodigy.
+If you have a child, you might have wondered, Should I sign them up for piano lessons?
+Maybe you’ve heard about a “window” of time that’s best to start.
 The truth is, there’s no universal answer.
 Every child is unique, shaped by a mix of personality, development, and environment.
-However, there are some tangible factors you can consider to help you decide—and even prepare your child for success when they begin piano lessons.
+However, there are some factors you can consider to help you decide, and prepare your child for success when they begin piano lessons.

 Don’t Wait for Them to Ask